 Which is not to say that writing is all I do.
-I sing with a wonderful chorale, and I’m privileged to serve on their board.
+I sing with a wonderful chorale.
 I live with five cats who don’t especially adore cuddling for extended periods (upwards of thirty seconds), but who delight in being the same room with me.
 I drink more tea than is probably good for me, I don’t use the treadmill desk nearly as often as I say I will, and if I get to choose my last meal, it will feature lobster, champagne, and chocolate.
-I’ve recently begun attending services at a local Episcopal church, an exquisite stone building where the music is sublime and the ancient words resonate.
+I attend services at a local Episcopal church, an exquisite stone building where the music is sublime and the ancient words resonate.
 I adore live performances of music and theater, and I’m thrilled to be experiencing them again after so many months of Zoom and YouTube (although remote access has enabled me to enjoy more concerts, seminars, and worship services than I could ever have attended live, so I appreciate those options).
 I firmly believe that in autumn, New England is the best place in the world.
 I make lists, and sometimes if I’ve done something that wasn’t on the list, I’ll add it just so I can cross it off.
 Thanks to the internet, I have dear friends across the U.S. and in other countries, some of whom I’ve never met face to face.
 My biggest fans and supporters include my elderly mother, my older sister, and my dearest friend since our law school days.
 I love museum gift shops.
 My favorite word is “antimacassar.”

 I trust that’s enough to get us started.